Distribution Logistics (B-KUL-H00N3A)

 - logistics in airports

-General comments are given.
-Some models, solution methods, and cases are discussed during the lectures.
+A general introduction to these topics is presented.
+Many different models, solution methods, and practical cases are discussed during the lectures.

 Course material